Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 - Stanford's games this season have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Stanford is 3-2 against the spread and 3-2 overall when the team churns out more than 349.3 yards.
+- In games that Stanford amasses more than 349.3 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Cardinal have 17 giveaways this season, while the Fighting Irish have 21 takeaways .